basho/basho_docs/source/languages/en/riak/theory/concepts/dotted-version-vectors.md

 audience: advanced
 ---

 This page is no longer valid.
-We recommend taking a look at [[Causal Context Objects]], in particular the section that deals with [[dotted version vectors|Causal Context Objects#Dotted-Version-Vectors]] specifically.
+We recommend taking a look at our documentation on [[Causal Context Objects]], in particular the section that deals with [[dotted version vectors|Causal Context Objects#Dotted-Version-Vectors]] specifically.